Kindergarten: How to Effectively Teach Basic Skills

 It is critical to step in at the very first sign of trouble and avoid unnecessary struggle and failure for the child.
 Re-teaching the same way that didn't work the first time around is not the answer.

-Alphabet Tales teach letters and their sounds as easily as reading a story to your child.
-Alphabet Tales includes hands-on activities which sends learning into long term memory.
+Alphabet Tales teaches letters and their sounds as easily as reading a story to your child.
+Alphabet Tales includes hands-on activities which sends learning into long-term memory.
 Just read the stories together and enjoy the hands-on activities.

 WHY THIS ALPHABET?